Pinched Curvature in Heintze Groups of Carnot-type: Introduction

-The proof of the main theorem proceeds by considering the `upper half-space model' of a Heintze group by way of the generalized Cayley transform (see \cite{harmonic}).
+The proof of the Theorem~\ref{thm:main} proceeds by considering the `upper half-space model' of a Heintze group by way of the generalized Cayley transform (see \cite{harmonic}).
 This transformation is a diffeomorphism to the Heintze group expressed as a semidirect product from a manifold which is the derived subgroup cross the positive reals.
 This upper half-space thus inherits a class of pullback Riemannian metrics as well as a Lie structure.
 We then construct a metric on this half-space model with the desired properties, using the induced Lie bracket information from the diffeomorphism.
 Verification of the condition on the vertical tangent planes is done by way of the structure constants for a Lie group, which directly give an expression for sectional curvature; the horizontal (non-vertical) planes are examined using machinery developed in \cite{Heintze74_Homogeneous} and \cite{QP}.
-We then show that this metric can be chosen with a particular parameter in order to conclude the desired pinched curvature properties.

-The author would like to thank Mark Pengitore, Anton Lukyanenko, and Yves Cornulier for helpful conversations, and especially Gabriel Pallier for pointing out an error and helping with background.
+The author would like to thank Mark Pengitore, Anton Lukyanenko, and Yves Cornulier for helpful conversations, and especially Gabriel Pallier for pointing out an error and helping with background, as well as the anonymous referee for constructive comments.